Body

 As an example, the counter-force to the triangle model is that the opposites can also be cultivated in a positive way; the control of a formula one driver, the reification of a social sciences expert, the closedness of impeccable discernment and the disassociation from unhealthy dynamics, for example.

-What this model depicts: A map to depict progress with this approach to awakening
+A map to depict progress with this approach to awakening

-Problems it addresses: Awakening processes having too much of a narrow remit
+Awakening processes having too much of a narrow remit

 This map gives an overview of an entire path, when relating to experience through my framework.
-Each box holds a rich eco-system of embodied insights and lived-in realisations; part of the mysterious and fractal nature of this model is that every box is able to contain every other box, like indra’s net.
+Each box holds a rich eco-system of embodied insights and lived-in realisations.
+This will be explicated in my book, ‘Being Buddha Nature’ and through the awakening course.

 The objective for this path is to connect with every aspect of your being and integrate this into how you relate to the collective experience.